cfpb/design-manual/data-visualization/chart-types.md

 <h6>Key points</h6>
 * If exact numbers are important, the bars should be labeled with the value.
 * When possible label directly rather than relying on color.
-* For stacked charts, use a white outline or stroke to create contrast between bar chunks.
+* For stacked charts, use a white line or stroke to create contrast between bar chunks.

 <h6>Examples</h6>